November 30th

 Commentary:

-Among all the languages, only Saṃskṛtam became defined as the 'devabhāṣā'.
+Among all the languages, only Saṃskṛtam came to be defined as the 'devabhāṣā'.
 Not just because it is the language spoken by the Gods, but because it is as divine as the Gods themselves.
-It is the origin and mother to many other languages.
+It is the origin and mother of many other languages.
 Our scriptures, which are like a manual to the very existence of life, are written in Sanskrit.
-(The Vedas tell how life came about and what the role and purpose of each being is.)
+(The Vedas tell how life came about, what the purpose of life is, and our true nature.)

 Now, one can only imagine the richness of a subhāṣita!
-Such is the value for a 'pearl of wisdom'.
+Such is the value of a 'pearl of wisdom'.
 These pearls are relevant for any generation, of any era.

 This is the beauty of Sanskrit!
 There are even subhāṣita-s about subhāṣita-s themselves.

+We must start applying them in our daily lives.
 Let's get learning!
-More importantly, let's start applying them in our daily lives.

 pada vigrahaH: